 If you’re not able to assign a particular hotkey combination for a shortcut, then it may have already been registered.
-But which shortcut is currently using the hotkey and from which folder path?
-You can find it out by running the script attached to this post.
+But which shortcut is currently using the hotkey, and from which folder path?
+You can find it out by running the script attached to this article.

 This script recursively searches for shortcuts in the Desktop and Start menu (per-user and per-machine locations), Quick Launch, Taskbar – User Pinned & all of their subfolders, and shows the list of shortcuts with hotkey assignments in a popup window as in the image below.

-This script has a limitation; it can’t get the hotkeys for .URL (Internet Shortcuts), which I may implement in the future.
+This script can’t get the hotkeys for .URL (Internet Shortcuts).
+That feature may be implemented in the future.

-So here is the contents of the quick script I came up with, to list shortcut hotkeys.
+So here are the contents of the script to list shortcut hotkeys.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit